-JOHN SHIRK – Today’s Q and A Segment explores the question “How can I draw near to God?”
+JOHN SHIRK – Today’s Q and A Segment explores the question, “Who was Asaph and what was his struggle?”